PMY9527/QUAD-MPC-SIM-HW/README.md

 # Overview

-A (Sim + Hardware Tested) Model Predictive Controller for Unitree quadruped robots based on the FSM framework from [unitree_guide](https://github.com/unitreerobotics/unitree_guide/tree/main/unitree_guide), using Quadprog++ as the solver.
+A (Sim💻 + Hardware⚙️ Tested) Model Predictive Controller for Unitree quadruped robots based on the FSM framework from [unitree_guide](https://github.com/unitreerobotics/unitree_guide/tree/main/unitree_guide), using Quadprog++ as the solver.

 ## Tested Models